 • Story-focused exploration – Only through exploring the environment can you uncover the details of the painter’s dark and tragic past.

-Layers of Fear: 3D Horror Game is the iOS build of the original game released in 2016.
+Layers of Fear: 3D Horror Game is the iOS build of the original game released in 2016, If you are looking for a new online game which is also trending among gamers, check here the unicorn legend slot.
 Revered for its haunting design and story-driven gameplay, Layers of Fear is more of a horror experience than anything else.
 A first-person exploration into a mad painter’s mind, every corner turned in this 19th-century setting proves that not everything is what it seems as you uncover more of its dark story.

 The app opens with an epilepsy warning and recommendation to use headphones for an optimal experience.
 A calibration screen lets you set the brightness of the game for the best visual and spooky atmosphere.
 On-screen instruction shows how to play for mobile.
 No mouse or keyboard here so movement is made with a Virtual Gamepad joystick while swiping allows you to look around.
 Items highlighted with white dots can be interacted with, such as opening doors or picking up items.
 There is a multitude of things to touch and see, but just because it’s marked does not mean it is an interaction that moves the story forward.
 The sound design with headphones makes every sound especially creepy, especially your own footsteps and the thunderstorm and flashing lightning really set the mood.